Best 5 Bitcoin Trading Sites

 - With real Bitcoin exchanges (also called Bitcoin marketplaces) such as Bitcoin.de or Kraken, sellers and buyers are brought together directly.
 The price of the Bitcoin currencies is permanently determined anew from the existing supply and the prevailing demand and displayed in real time.
 Sellers know exactly at which price they can buy or sell Bitcoins at the current moment.
 The purchased or sold coins are immediately transferred to the customer’s trading wallet and can then be transferred to the personal wallet.

 - A Bitcoin broker uses the so-called CFD trading method (Contracts for Difference).
 The Bitcoins are not bought or sold directly.
 Instead, investors speculate on rising or falling prices of the respective Bitcoin currency.
-Among the best-known crypto brokers are eToro and Markets.com.
+Among the best-known crypto brokers is Markets.com.

 Exchange with or without Wallet?